Washington family

 The Washington family is an American family of English origins that was part of both the British landed gentry and the American gentry.
 It was prominent in colonial America and rose to great economic and political eminence especially in the Colony of Virginia as part of the planter class, owning several highly valued plantations, mostly making their money in tobacco farming.
 Members of the family include the first president of the United States, George Washington (1732–1799), and his nephew, Bushrod Washington (1762–1829), who served as Associate Justice of the Supreme Court of the United States.

 The family's roots can be traced back to the 12th century in Washington, in the historic County Palatine of Durham now part of Sunderland in Tyne and Wear, in north-east England, where their ancestral home was Washington Old Hall.
 In the 16th century, a branch settled at Sulgrave Manor in Northamptonshire.
 John Washington, born 1631 in Tring, Hertfordshire, England, arrived in the Colony of Virginia in 1657 after being shipwrecked.

 Roots in Britain

-The Washington family are descended from Crínán "the Thane" of Dunkeld (†1045), lay abbot and son-in-law of Malcolm II of Scotland.
+The family are descended from Crínán "the Thane" of Dunkeld (†1045), lay abbot and son-in-law of Malcolm II of Scotland.
 In 1183, his descendant Sir William de Hertburn (originally William Bayard) traded his manor of Hertburn (modern-day Hartburn) for that of Wessyington in County Durham near the River Wear.
 According to post-Conquest noble custom, his family adopted the name of the estate as an Anglo-Norman surname, "de Wessyington", which later became "Washington".
 Wessyington was an Old English placename and probably refers to the estate of a man named Wassa.
 On this site were relics of Saint Cuthbert, transferred to Durham from its shrine at Lindisfarne, as a saint invoked in combat against the Scots (compare Kirkcudbrightshire), and a symbol of the importance, privileges, and feudal obligations of the illustrious Bishop of Durham and his vassals, including the Washingtons.